JaredScar/BadgerFires/README.md

 ## What is it?
 I always see people asking for Fire scripts.
 The ones people usually use have tons of bugs and/or are broken, so I decided to create one that actually worked well with a lot of nice features to it.
 Hopefully you all can find some use out of it.
 ## All I ask
 I make plenty of resources for these forums free of charge all for everyone's convenience.
 As a recently graduated college student I will be looking for a job soon, so having a following on GitHub really looks good to recruiters.
-In return for my efforts of benefitting this community, I hope you all can pay it forward by giving me a follow on my GitHub, that's all.
+In return for my efforts that benefit this community, I hope you all can pay it forward by giving me a follow on my GitHub, that's all.
 Thanks.

 ## Commands
 `/fire start <inFrontDistance> <size> <density> <flameScale>` - Starts a fire